gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 all of the development packages on each one and without going through the build process on each computer, these additional steps will help.

-In the terminal type the following:
+In the terminal of the computer used to compile GCMD type the following:

 ```
 sudo apt-get install checkinstall